A Review of Ted R. Weiland and Mission to Israel Ministries.

 Every Christian pastor is supposed to act as a private counselor.
 A pastor should be trustworthy enough for someone to feel that they can share their most private problems with them and not repeat them to others.

-I think that is the most disappointing thing about Ted Weiland that he cannot keep something confidential.
+I think the most disappointing thing about Ted Weiland is that he cannot keep something confidential.
 But that is not the worst problem.

 The worst problem is that Ted Weiland has no remorse or regret for what he does to other people.